Step 1: Apply Online

 Integrating institutional effectiveness assessment into the planning process provides a critical component of the planning and evaluation cycle.
 The MJC Research and Planning Office links internal data with data collected from the external environment (such as regional and national economic, demographic, and educational data).
 The Instruction, Student Services, and College Councils use this information to integrate data into strategic planning, assessment and program review procedures along with providing recommendations for future directions and budget allocations for the college.

-Research and Data Requests
+Research Support and Data Requests

 The Office of Research provides analytic support and consultation on the effective uses of data for a variety of purposes, at the institutional, division, and course levels.
+The Office also provides strategic guidance on survey development, analysis and administration.

 Scott Kerlin, Ph.D.